Please turn to Leviticus 23.

 John sent his disciples to Jesus to ask if He was the Messiah.
 Jesus replies:

 Matthew 11:4-5 "Go and tell John the things which you hear and see: The blind see and the lame walk; the lepers are cleansed and the deaf hear; the dead are raised up and the poor have the gospel preached to them."

 Jesus is quoting Isaiah 61:1, where it specifically says that He was anointed to preach the gospel to the poor.
 Each one of these classes of people mentioned here—the lame, the lepers, the deaf—has a dual sense, a spiritual as well as a material sense.
 Each of them represents a class of people who need help, considering their circumstances, physically and spiritually.

-We're going to look at a scripture that everybody knows:
+We are going to look at a scripture that everybody knows.

-Isaiah 66:1-2 Thus says the LORD, "The heaven is my throne, and the earth is my footstool: where is the house that you build unto me?
-And where is the place of my rest?
-For all those things has mine hand made, and all those things have been," says the LORD: "but to this man will I look, even to him that is poor, and of a contrite spirit, and trembles at my word."
+Isaiah 66:1-2 Thus says the LORD, "Heaven is My throne, and earth is My footstool.
+Where is the house that you will build Me?
+And where is the place of My rest?
+For all those things My hand has made, and all those things exist," says the LORD.
+"But on this one will I look: on him who is poor and of a contrite spirit, and who trembles at My word."

 Considering these last three or four scriptures, does God pay no attention to the rich?
 Is He, who judges without respect to persons, somehow prejudiced against the wealthy—that He makes sure that only the poor hear the gospel?
 Not on your life!
 "Rich" and "poor" in these verses have nothing at all to do with a person's economic circumstances.